louizmac/Action/README.md

 4. **Navigate** to your destination (change Space, open a new app).
 5. **Drag out** the files from the shelf to their final location.
 6. Click the <kbd>X</kbd> to clear a specific item or empty the shelf.

-## 🏗 Requirements
-- macOS 13.0 or later
-- Apple Silicon or Intel processor

 ---

 <p align="center">